 4) Avoid Rushing

 Caring about other people’s personal space is another way of showing your concerns about respecting others.
 When you take your kids somewhere out in the public, tell them not to run in shopping centers or where there are other people as they can cause others harm by bumping into them.
 This way, your child will learn why rushing is never a good decision.

 This lesson must be taught at the early stages of growth to your kids.
 Prevent them from drawing on doors, walls or gates.
 Explain why drawing should only be done on papers and coloring books.

 Your children must be taught about respecting others properly.
 This also includes not making fun of others and joking around just because it is funny.
 Help them recognize the fine line between hurting other’s feelings and laughing with them over something silly.
 They must learn who can they joke around with and who should they sincerely respect.

 Respect is not only bound to humans and their elders.
-Teach your kids to be kind and friendly towards animals and birds as well, as they are too a major part of this world.
-Tell them that kindness is a sign of a very good character and it always appeases others too.
+Teach your kids to be kind and friendly towards animals and birds as well, as they are too a major part of this world, teach them to share stuff with others.
+They should know that kindness is a sign of a very good character and it always appeases others too.

 8) Causing Interruption

 Respecting others and never interrupting when a person is speaking is also a part of good manners and your kids must practice them.
 Encourage listening to others patiently first instead of interrupting others and speaking yourself first.

 Children must know that apart from respecting their elders, younger people, and nature, respecting their own self is also a very important thing.
 Guide them to always wear neat and tidy clothes and respect their own self the same way they respect others.